 - Disseminated neuropathy is rarer.

 Strong increase of gamma globulins and BSG by stimulation of the B-lymphocyte system with maturation of plasma cells.
 High antibody titers against Borrelia antigens (IgG).

 HistologyThis section has been translated automatically.

-Inflammatory oedematous stage: epithelium not very wide, orthokeratosis.
+Inflammatory-oedematous stage: epithelium little widened, orthokeratosis.
 Edema of the dermis with vascular dilatation.
-Characteristic are interstitial granulomatous infiltrates(CD68 positive) with thickened and homogenized collagen bundles and a banded infiltrate of CD4 positive T lymphocytes.
-Partially vacuolic degeneration of the basal cells.
+Characteristic are interstitial granulomatous infiltrates(CD68 positive), with uniquely thickened and homogenized collagen bundles, and a band-like infiltrate of CD4 positive T-lymphocytes.
+Vacuolated degeneration of the basal cell layer in places.
 Plasma cells are not always detectable.
-In a larger study (Brandt FC et al. 2017) plasma cells were absent at 9 of 22 biospies.
-B. afzelii, serotype 2 is the preferred method for detection.
+In a larger study (Brandt FC et al. 2017), plasma cells were absent in 9 of 22 biospies.
+B. afzelii, serotype 2 is preferentially detected.

-Atrophic stage: Epidermis atrophy with compact orthokeratosis; increasing loss of elastic fibres.
-Rather sparse, diffuse inflammatory infiltrate from lymphocytes and plasma cells.
+Atrophic stage: epidermal atrophy with compact orthokeratosis; increasing loss of elastic fibers.
+Rather sparse, diffuse inflammatory infiltrate of lymphocytes and plasma cells.